 The following courses will suffice if supplemented by attending appropriate sessions of the RCR seminar series (described below) for missing topics:

-It is strongly recommended that all persons complete the online RCR training modules from CITI prior to attending these seminars.
-The background prepares one for a quality discussion.
+It is strongly recommended to complete the online RCR training modules from CITI prior to attending these seminars.
+The background prepares one for a quality

 The NSF